zeux/meshoptimizer/README.md

 When using `meshopt_simplifyWithAttributes`, it is also possible to lock certain vertices by providing a `vertex_lock` array that contains a boolean value for each vertex in the mesh.
 This can be useful to preserve certain vertices, such as the boundary of the mesh, with more control than `meshopt_SimplifyLockBorder` option provides.

+In addition to the `meshopt_SimplifyPrune` flag, you can explicitly prune isolated components by calling the `meshopt_simplifyPrune` function.
+This can be done before regular simplification or as the only step, which is useful for scenarios like isosurface cleanup.
+Similar to other simplification functions, the `target_error` argument controls the cutoff of component radius and is specified in relative units (e.g., `1e-2f` will remove components under 1%).
+If an absolute cutoff is desired, divide the parameter by the factor returned by `meshopt_simplifyScale`.

 Simplification currently assumes that the input mesh is using the same material for all triangles.
 If the mesh uses multiple materials, it is possible to split the mesh into subsets based on the material and simplify each subset independently, using `meshopt_SimplifyLockBorder` or `vertex_lock` to preserve material boundaries; however, this limits the collapses and as a result may reduce the resulting quality.
 An alternative approach is to encode information about the material into the vertex buffer, ensuring that all three vertices referencing the same triangle have the same material ID; this may require duplicating vertices on the boundary between materials.
 After this, simplification can be performed as usual, and after simplification per-triangle material information can be computed from the vertex material IDs.
 There is no need to inform the simplifier of the value of the material ID: the implicit boundaries created by duplicating vertices with conflicting material IDs will be preserved automatically.

 ## Point cloud simplification